theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 A header row in a CSV includes short descriptive names of the data underneath.
 The header is paramount to get a minimal understanding of the data.
 Unfortunately, if the header is not in line 1, the machine has to guess where else it might be.
 This may be a simple task if the first few rows are empty.
 In many cases, however, the first few lines contain metadata such as the title or the source.

-The following steps create an algorithm that ought to recognise the header row:
+The following steps create an algorithm that has a good chance of recognising the header row:

 1. Find the maximum number of columns for any row (`max.no.col`)
 1. Discard all, if any, empty rows from the beginning to the first non-empty row (`firstrow`)